 When it comes down to comparing TCP to UDP, they each have their pros and cons which makes it integral to know the differences between them and when to use one over the other.
 Firstly, TCP is reliable as it manages message acknowledgment, resending data, and timing out to pause data transfers.
 This allows it to recognize if data is sent or not and then request for it to be sent again across the connection.
 Furthermore, this reliability is encapsulated further by the protocol sending each piece of data multiple times to ensure it is all received.
 On the other hand, UDP has no reliability as it has no means to acknowledge when a message is received.
 As such, is incapable of requesting data to be resent or timed out as well.

 TCP is an ordered-protocol; meaning, that if two messages are transferred over the connection in sequence, the first message will reach the application first.
-In the event that the packets are sent out of order, the protocol will delay the out-of-order data until the packets intended to be received before it arrives.
-UDP is unordered which means that there is no way to determine in which order two messages may arrive in across a connection.
+In the event that the packets are sent out of order, the protocol will delay the out-of-order data until the packets are intended to be received before it arrives.
+UDP is unordered which means that there is no way to determine in which order two messages may arrive across a connection.

 Because TCP is connection-oriented, it is a heavy protocol.
-This means that it uses 3 packets to first create a socket connection to then send the data.
+This means that it uses 3 packets to first create a socket connection to send the data.
 This is what allows the protocol to be reliable and handle congestion across the connection.
 This feature also allows data to be sent in a stream across the connection which means there is no way to identify segments of data through the stream.
 As UDP is connectionless, it is very lightweight and also offers no congestion control or reliability.
 This is why these issues must be handled by the application utilizing the protocol; although, this does also mean that the protocol is capable of broadcasting a message to all devices on a subnet and the data has to be broken down into packets when being sent.
 These packets are then checked for integrity via checksums once they arrive at their destination.

-Over time, it is very likely that there can be even more uses for the protocol as a limitation within the space of technology is only determined by a developers imagination.
-It’s also possible that applications may choose to employ their own solutions for reliability and error-checking and choose to use UDP instead of TCP in favor of the faster speeds as well.
+Over time, it is very likely that there can be even more uses for the protocol as a limitation within the space of technology is only determined by a developer's imagination.
+It’s also possible that applications may choose to employ their own solutions for reliability and error-checking and choose to use UDP instead of TCP in favor of faster speeds as well.
 At the moment, however, the amount of applications which does this is small but only time will tell.